-CJK 0088V.
-Traffic Crash Investigations.
-This course is a component of the Law Enforcement Florida CMS Basic Recruit Academy.
-It introduces the student to traffic crash investigations, laws pertaining to traffic crashes and procedures for responding to a traffic crash.
-It includes classroom instruction and practical exercises.
-This course is open only to students admitted to the Law Enforcement Florida CMS Basic Recruit Academy.
-32 clock hours.
+CJK 0079V.
+Crime Scene Follow-up Investigations.
+This course is a component of the Florida Law Enforcement Academy.
+It is designed to prepare the student to respond to a crime scene, protect and survey a crime scene, process a crime scene, dust for latent prints, and document a crime scene by sketching, and conduct follow-up investigations.
+This course includes classroom instruction and scenario-based training exercises.
+This course is open only to students admitted to the Florida Law Enforcement Academy.
+34 clock hours.
 [V]

-CJK 0092V.
+CJK 0093V.
 Critical Incidents.
 This course is a component of the Law Enforcement Florida CMS Basic Recruit Academy.
-It is designed to enable students to identify the crowd control procedures to safely and effectively disperse or control a large group of people; understand local emergency response plans; respond to a bomb threat, assesses the scene, search and evacuate a building or suspected bomb sight, identify weapons of mass destruction and properly respond to a WMD incident.
+It is designed to enable students to identify the crowd control procedures to safely and effectively disperse or control a large group of people; understand local emergency response plans; respond to a bomb threat, assesses the scene, search and evacuate a building or suspected bomb sight, identify weapons of mass destruction, and properly respond to a WMD incident.
 This course is open only to students admitted to the Law Enforcement Florida CMS Basic Recruit Academy.
 44 clock hours.
 [V]